Community Service Internship

 - Participate in bi-weekly team meetings with other service interns, and other sessions as needed

-- Participate in a fall overnight retreat (September 13-14, 2013) and spring planning afternoon.
+- Participate in a mandatory fall retreat on Sunday, September 13, and spring planning day.

 - Act as a positive representative for all Campus Ministry activities.